godotengine/godot-docs/classes/class_textedit.rst

 | *Getter*  | get_h_scroll()      |
 +-----------+---------------------+

-The current horizontal scroll value.
+If there is a horizontal scrollbar, this determines the current horizontal scroll value in pixels.

 ----